kpzhang/vec2link/README.md

 - --You can choose the location range of check_ins or the check-in time by modifying /data_process/data_proper_time.py
 - --You can choose *n* user records, *m* POI IDs, and the number of user nodes(the sub-graph) by modifying /data_process/data_filter.py
 - --You can adjust the proportion of the training set and the test set by modifying /data_process/data_split.py
-- --You can choose the method of network embedding in /NE/ which includes:node2vec,line,deepWalk,grarep or /struc2vec/ which includes:struc2vec to generate the network representations
+- --You can choose the method of network embedding in /NE/ which includes:node2vec, line, deepWalk, grarep or /struc2vec/ which includes:struc2vec to generate the network representations

 ### Miscellaneous

 *Note:* This is only a reference implementation of *vec2link*.
+For details or questions, please contact the author.